czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 :::{admonition} Solution
 :class: solution, dropdown

-- ✅ Notebooks
+- Yes: Notebooks
-- ✅ Code
+- Yes: Code
-- ❌ Large and/or shared datasets with read-write permissions – *consider using Cloud Object Storage or other cloud-native storage solutions*
+- No: Large and/or shared datasets with read-write permissions – *consider using Cloud Object Storage or other cloud-native storage solutions*
-- ✅ Text files
+- Yes: Text files
-- ✅ Small datasets
+- Yes: Small datasets
-- ✅ Configuration files
+- Yes: Configuration files
-- ❌ Read-only datasets, e.g for teaching – *consider placing these files in the `~/shared` directory*
+- No: Read-only datasets, e.g for teaching – *consider placing these files in the `~/shared` directory*
-- ❌ Temporary data, e.g. intermediate results from a calculation – *consider using the `/tmp` directory*
+- No: Temporary data, e.g. intermediate results from a calculation – *consider using the `/tmp` directory*

 :::